Skip to content

 scan_interval

-int (Optional, default: 86400)
+int | CronStr (optional, default: 86400)

 full_scan

-bool (Optional, default: False)
+bool (optional, default: False)

 When enabled, the scan process will include all items, regardless of watch activity.
 By default, only watched items are scanned.